The following notes are intended to provide a general outline of the tax sale process.

 Notifying Charge Holders

-- The Collector is required by law to search all property titles and within 90 days after Tax Sale notify all registered charge holders shown on each property.
+- The Collector is required by law to search all property titles and within 90 days after Tax Sale to notify all registered charge holders shown on each property.

 - The original owner has one year after the property is sold at Tax Sale to pay the taxes and buy back their property.
 This is called redemption.